exxeleron/qXL/doc/VBA-Examples.md

 > Sheets("qQuery").Range("C11") = qXL.qQuery(connAlias, "getMax", qXL.qList({11,55,10},"i"))
 > ```
 >
-> This is especially important for handling lists, dictionaries and tables which will be covered later in more detail.
+> This is especially important for handling lists, dictionaries and tables, which will be covered below in more detail.

 ### q-sql